Capitol View, Atlanta: BeltLine Westside Trail

 The Atlanta BeltLine runs through the northern part of the Capitol View neighborhood, dropping south from Adair Park and crossing Metropolitan Avenue just north of Erin Avenue (in fact, that's the BeltLine bridge that you drive under on Metropolitan).
 From there, the BeltLine heads into neighboring Capitol View Manor.

 In September 2013, the City of Atlanta was awarded an $18 million TIGER V grant from the U.S. Department of Transportation to develop the southwest corridor of the Atlanta BeltLine.
 In the second half of 2014, construction will commence on the 3-mile Westside Trail.
 The 3-mile Westside trail will run along the northern edge of Capitol View from University Avenue in Adair Park north to Lena Avenue at Washington Park in West End.
 For a half mile along White Street, the trail will use the existing West End Trail.
 The project funding includes 14 points of entry (11 of which will be ADA-accessible) with ramp and stair systems, greenway, and preservation for future transit.
 The construction is expected to start in the fall of 2014.

 The Atlanta BeltLine Westside Trail groundbreaking took place on Wednesday, November 12 at 10:30 a.m.
 The Westside Trail, the next major milestone for the Atlanta BeltLine’s network of trails, transit, parks and green space will be a three-mile addition running from University Avenue in Adair Park to Lena Street at Washington Park.
 The design of the Westside Trail project was led by Atlanta BeltLine, Inc. in partnership with the Georgia Department of Transportation and support from a design team led by Kimley-Horn and Associates, Inc. The initial phase of a project this complex normally takes two years to complete.
 Yet the process took only nine months with the help of a unique partnership between the City of Atlanta, the Georgia Department of Transportation, the USDOT Federal Highway Administration, Atlanta BeltLine, Inc. and its design team.
 Construction of this project is expected to take approximately 24 months.

 When completed, the Westside Trail will have a 14-foot wide concrete multi-use trail in this historic railroad corridor.
 The project will also include the construction of 14 access points, 11 of which are ADA-accessible, along with lighting, security cameras, signage, way-finding, mile-markers, and underground infrastructure.
 An expansion of the Atlanta BeltLine arboretum will blend with hundreds of large, native trees and integrate more than 30 acres of inviting and usable new green space.
 The project will be constructed in preparation for future transit that is currently in the planning stages.
 The Westside Trail connects four schools and four parks, as well as the residents of 10 southwest Atlanta neighborhoods to public transit, existing community businesses and future economic development sites.

+In 2023, Vivian Luxury Apartments opened in the neighborhood along the BeltLine.
+The apartment complex has 325 rental units and is adjacent to a newly built local coffee shop on the BeltLine.